Life’s Poetry

 Everything you love you will lose

 A gate you may be familiar with.
 To welcome in the work of grief is to come into this deep intimacy with life, to know that what we love we will lose.
-Together we’ll explore the losses
+Together we’ll explore what it is to lose what we love.

 Mon 27th Oct - Sharing & Coaching